-But the Light Dome is reported to be big in person, and it takes a bit of work to setup.
+But the Light Dome is big in person, and it takes a bit of work to setup.
 Its face is 35” but it’s about 25” deep.
-We’re not sure yet if it’s convenient enough for fast paced interview shoots, or if it’s better suited to slower paced commercial shoots and studio work, but hopefully we’ll get a chance to try it out soon.
+It’s better suited to slower paced commercial shoots and studio work, than fast paced documentary interview setups or shoots in small locations.

 Our first impression is that any diffuser will have to be at least two feet from your Light Storm COB light, and it will take up even more space than a light dome if it requires a stand of its own, so the size of the light dome doesn’t seem at all restrictive.
-But with its internal double diffusion, we wonder how much light output is diminished.
+But with its internal double diffusion, a lot of the light output is diminished.

 Aputure light storm led fresnel vs panel light

 How do you choose whether a panel light like the Aputure Light Storm LS1S or LS1C is the right light for your video productions, or if you should go with a LED Fresnel like the Aputure COB 120D?
 If all you are looking for is light output for the money, both of these lights have roughly the same light output if compared at the same beam angle.